-With the PMU industry evolving so fast, new or allegedly new treatments seem to be popping up all the time.
+With the PMU industry evolving so fast, new treatments seem to be popping up all the time.
 At some point, nanoblading eyebrows became a very popular service many artists started offering.

 PMU is notorious for confusing treatment names and artists aren’t always on the same page when it comes to naming their services.
-So let’s try and explain all the versions of nanoblading eyebrows.
+So let’s try and explain what exactly nanoblading eyebrows is.

 What Is Nanoblading Eyebrows?